Criminal Defence

 R v Rhodes-Butler and others

-Leading counsel in five-handed murder, concerning a "shoot out" in which dozens of bullets were fired.
+Leading counsel in five-handed murder trial at the Old Bailey, concerning a “shoot out” in which dozens of bullets were fired.

 R v Campbell and others

-Leading counsel for alleged gunman in three-month murder with a firearm trial.
+Leading counsel for alleged gunman in three-month murder trial at the Old Bailey.
 Cut-throat defence and numerous legal arguments.

 R v Mahorn and others

-Leading counsel for up-and-coming rap star accused of shooting a local rival in a machine gun attack.
+Leading counsel for up-and-coming rap star accused of shooting a local rival in a machine gun attack in Old Bailey trial.

 R v Blackwood

-Leading counsel in murder with a firearm trial.
-Defendant acquitted on the basis of a substantial legal argument concerning Crown's reliance on hearsay.
+Leading counsel in murder with a firearm trial at the Old Bailey.
+Defendant acquitted on the basis of a substantial legal argument concerning Crown’s reliance on hearsay.

 R v Ross

-Leading counsel in murder trial and re-trial involving the kicking to death of a vulnerable young man on a railway platform.
+Leading counsel in Old Bailey murder trial and re-trial involving the kicking to death of a vulnerable young man on a railway platform.
 Complex issues regarding causation involved detailed cross-examination of pathologist due to pre-existing ill-health of victim.
+Subject to a retrial.

 R v Maclaren